-Executors named in the will can apply for probate either by themselves or with help from a registered professional, for example a solicitor who will apply on their behalf.
+Executors named in the will can apply for probate a grant of probate either by themselves or with help from a registered professional, for example, a solicitor who will apply on their behalf.
 Instructing a professional does not pass your executorship onto them, the grant will still be issued to the named executor.

 A solicitor, bank or charity can apply for probate if named as an executor in the will.
 They do not need permission from the family or beneficiaries in order to start the probate process.
-The beneficiaries can ask an executor to renounce however it is their choice as to whether they want to do so but in a lot cases solicitors and banks will renounce their executorship when asked by another solicitor.
+The beneficiaries can ask an executor to renounce however it is their choice as to whether they want to do so.
+In a lot of cases, solicitors and banks will renounce their executorship when asked by another solicitor.

-You will usually require probate or letters of administration if there are any significant assets held in the deceased’s sole name.
+A grant of probate or letters of administration will be required if there are any significant assets held in the deceased’s sole name.
 This is to ensure the security of the assets.
-The most common assets that someone would hold in a sole name are property and bank accounts.
+The most common assets that someone would hold in a sole name include property, bank accounts and shares.

-Bank accounts when over the institutions threshold will require probate.
+Bank accounts holding amounts over the institution’s threshold will require probate.
 Each institution has a different threshold for what they will release without probate.
 These thresholds are always lower when there is no will.
-If the amount being held is below the institution’s threshold they may transfer control of the assets to the executor without asking for probate if it is a small amount.
-These thresholds are always lower when there is no will and in those cases you are more likely to be asked for letters of administration.
+If the amount being held is below the institution’s threshold they may transfer control of the assets to the executor or administrator without the need for probate.

 If you are unsure of whether you need probate or what your options are for acquiring a grant of representation speak to a member of our team who can provide you with a fixed fee quote for probate on 0800 731 8722 or send us an inquiry via our website.